jairmilanes/angular-on-fire/README.md

 ## Firebase Integration
 Angular On Fire is by default built to work with Firebase services, out of the box it uses:
-- Hosting: This is where the client application will be served from
+- **Hosting**: This is where the client application will be served from
-- Cloud Functions: Hosts our server application, allowing for server side rendered pages.
+- **Cloud** Functions: Hosts our server application, allowing for server side rendered pages.

 You can extend this integration with any Firebase service that meet your needs as you build your project.